Mufi123/J.PMorganDemoBDD/README.md

 * Logo Placement Verification: This positive test ensures that the logo is correctly positioned on the page.
 * Negative Testing - Invalid Search: In this negative test, we verify that invalid input should not display any results.

-## Running-tests
+## Running Tests

-* The scenario has the `@HeadlessMode` tag and configure the test to run in headless mode accordingly.
-Remove `@HeadlessMode` for normal run.
+- Use `@HeadlessMode` tag to configure tests to run in headless mode.
+Remove for normal run.
-* `@Firefox` and `@Chrome` tags are used to select browser to run the tests
+- `@Firefox` and `@Chrome` tags select the browser for test execution.
-* Run tests from the command line using Maven.
-Open a terminal and navigate to project's root directory.
-Use the following command:
+- Run tests from the command line using Maven: `mvn clean install`.
-  `mvn clean install`
-* Run tests from IDE.
-Most IDEs have built-in support for running Cucumber tests.  can run specific feature files, scenarios, or step definitions directly from the IDE.
+- IDEs typically support running Cucumber tests directly.

 ## Reporting
-* In tests  implemented multiple reports like (HTML reports,JSON reports, JUNIT Reports) , in base directory target folder
+* Multiple reports generated: HTML, JSON, and JUnit reports in the target directory.
-    * Logs are displayed in console with proper methods
+* Console logs include proper methods for easy debugging.
         ![img.png](img.png)

             *HTML reports we can find the screenshot when tests are failed , we find the tests results in the reports *JSON reports generate proper JSON reports that can be integrated into other tools.
             *JUnit reports generate xml report for the running tests

-* Failed test reports with screenshot attached in the reports (refer below screenshot)
+* Screenshots in HTML reports highlight failed tests.
         ![img_1.png](img_1.png)

-* Configured allure reports for exact and fine report , to generate allure report navigate to the  base directory and use this command `allure serve allure-results`
+* Configured Allure reports for detailed analysis: `allure serve allure-results`.
         ![img_2.png](img_2.png)

-## Resolved requirement
+## Resolved Requirements
-  * Quality of BDD Scenarios
+- Quality of BDD Scenarios:
-      - Used clear and understandable language (Cucumber) that non-technical stakeholders can comprehend.
+    - Clear and understandable language (Cucumber) for non-technical stakeholders.
-  * Quality of Test Coverage
+- Quality of Test Coverage:
-      - Implemented scenarios that cover critical and high-risk areas of the application.
-      - Edge cases and negative scenarios are added to improve test coverage.
+    - Covers critical areas, including edge cases and negative scenarios.
-  * Code Clarity and Maintainability
+- Code Clarity and Maintainability:
-      - Well-structured, and modular code for step definitions.
+    - Well-structured, modular code following Java coding standards.
-      - Page object model for reusability
+    - Page Object Model (POM) for reusability.
-      - Followed Java coding standards and best practices.
-  * Design Patterns and Abstraction
+- Design Patterns and Abstraction:
-      - Page Object Model (POM) to encapsulate interactions with web elements.
+    - Implements Page Object Model (POM) for encapsulating interactions.
-      - Step definitions and tests as abstract.
+    - Abstract step definitions and tests.
-  * Ease of Determining Test Failure(s) Reason
+- Ease of Determining Test Failure(s) Reason:
-      - Implemented meaningful assertions in step definitions to provide clear failure messages.
+    - Meaningful assertions for clear failure messages.
-      - Implemented reporting functionality
+    - Implemented reporting functionality.
-  * Dependency Management
+- Dependency Management:
-      - Maven for dependency management to keep track of project dependencies.
+    - Maven for efficient dependency management in `pom.xml`.
-      - Dependencies and their versions in `pom.xml` file.

-## Appium testing
+## Appium Testing
-  * `@Mobile`  tag to run the same script in Appium, you will need to install the Appium server to execute the script.
-Additionally, please note that creating and running the test script is not compatible with my system (so this is the idea concept).
+- Use `@Mobile` tag for Appium testing.
+Note: Requires Appium server installation for execution.